cyhk/dmi-take-home/README.md

 # DMI Take Home

-This app pings an api to retrieve strings, and provides the ability to prepend a string to the list of strings with a form.
+This app pings an API to retrieve strings, and provides the ability to prepend a string to the list of strings with a form.

 ## Tech/framework used